WORK IN PROGRESS. Except for Strictly Dope and Born Busy, most 2Pac early recordings are still to be leaked. ###

 Tracklist - Listen in YT

-3. Panther Power (Original) feat.
+- Panther Power (Original) feat.
 Ryan D

-4. That's My Man Throwing Down feat.
+- That's My Man Throwing Down feat.
 Ace Rocker - acapella / big d remix

-6. Terrors On The Tables - acapella / remix
+- Terrors On The Tables - acapella / remix

-8. Check It Out feat.
+- Check It Out feat.
 Ace Rocker - acapella / remix

-10. Babies Having Babies feat.
+- Babies Having Babies feat.
 Mouse Man - acapella / remix

-14. Freestyles feat.
+- Freestyles feat.
 Ace Rocker & Mouse Man (beat box)

 The first act of the Tupac's career is usually known as "Same Song" recorded with Digital Underground in the end of 1990 for the soundtrack of the movie Nothing But Trouble.
 The Bay Area group formed by Shock G, Money B, Chopmaster J, Dj Fuze... had their first recording in 1987 called « Underwater Rimes » and they signed in on Tommy Boy Records in 1989.

-Before meeting Digital Underground, touring and releasing "Same Song" with them in the end of 1990, signing with Interscope and preparing 2Pacalypse Now, 2Pac had been a member of various rap groups :
+Before meeting Digital Underground, touring and releasing "Same Song" with them in the end of 1990, signing with Interscope and preparing

-• Eastside Crew (1985-1987) with Dana Mouse Smith aka Mouse Man.
+- Eastside Crew (1985-1987) with Dana Mouse Smith aka Mouse Man.
 They met at school in Baltimore in late 1984 and started to listen music and write rhymes together.
 Only the song "Babies having babies" has been leaked in an acapella form with the Born Busy sessions.
 Probably recorded in Baltimore or New-York.
 A live version of "Genocide", recorded later circa 1990, has recently been released in the Dear Mama TV serie.
 Mouse Man has told the story of their early friendship (summarized there).

-• Born Busy (1987-1988) with Ace Rocker, Dana Mouse Smith aka Mouse Man and DJ Plain Terror (at this time, they were writing lyrics for Jada Pinkett - there is a home video where Tupac and Jada feign to interpret Jazzy Jeff & The Fresh Prince's "Parents Just Don't Understand").
+- Born Busy (1987-1988) with Ace Rocker, Dana Mouse Smith aka Mouse Man and DJ Plain Terror (at this time, they were writing lyrics for Jada Pinkett - there is a home video where Tupac and Jada feign to interpret Jazzy Jeff & The Fresh Prince's "Parents Just Don't Understand").
 The leaked songs are only acapellas (except for a recently leaked snippet of "I Saw Your Girl").
 Probably recorded in N.-Y.

-• One Nation Emcees (1988-1989) with Ryan D and DJ Klark Gable (the two will later form the group 51.50 Illegally Insane).
+- One Nation Emcees (1988-1989) with Ryan D and DJ Klark Gable (the two will later form the group 51.50 Illegally Insane).
 Recorded in Marin City.
 Many of these songs will be re-recorded with Strictly Dope.

-• Strictly Dope (1989-1990), with Ray Luv, DJ Dize & Chopmaster J (the last one was also DJ for Digital Underground).
+- Strictly Dope (1989-1990), with Ray Luv, DJ Dize & Chopmaster J (the last one was also DJ for Digital Underground).
 Recorded at Chopmaster J home studio.

-• Digital Underground (1990-1992), with Shock G, Money B, DJ Fuze...
+- Digital Underground (1990-1992), with Shock G, Money B, DJ Fuze...

-The only sessions that have been officially published are almost the closest to the Digital Underground / 2Pacalypse Now sessions : Beginnings : The Lost Tapes with Strictly Dope (first available in 1997 by AIM as 1 in 21 : A Tupac Shakur Story and then by ZYX as The Lost Tapes in 2000).
+The only sessions officially published are almost the closest to the Digital Underground / 2Pacalypse Now sessions : Beginnings : The Lost Tapes with Strictly Dope (firstly available in 1997 by AIM as 1 in 21 : A Tupac Shakur Story and then by ZYX as The Lost Tapes in 2000).
 According to Chopmaster J, these tracks have been long time lost in reason of a firestorm in his home studio.
-The last 2 mixes of "Static" are from 1991 and contain a sample of Shock G’s line taken from "Same Song" ("Tupac, go ahead and rock") which was originally spoken immediately before Tupac’s verse in that "Same Song".
+The last 2 mixes of "Static" are presumably from 1991 and contain a sample of Shock G’s line taken from "Same Song" ("Tupac, go ahead and rock") which was originally spoken immediately before Tupac’s verse in that "Same Song".

 The late 90's Klark Gable sessions have been more or less leaked from the Makaveli bootlegs era in 1997-1998.
 The Marin City sessions and the Born Busy sessions have been leaked later in the 2000's.